nguyenndt278/SQLAlchemy_SurfsUp/README.md

 	t-statistics is 31.355036920962423.
 	p-value is 4.193529835915756e-187.

 	Since p < 0.05, the difference in sample means is significant.
-In other words, there is a meaningful different in temperatures between summer and winter in Hawaii.
+In other words, there is a meaningful difference in temperatures between summer and winter in Hawaii.